As crews remove contaminated soil and liquid from Ohio toxic train wreck site, concerns emerge about where it's going | KRDO

 As crews remove contaminated soil and liquid from Ohio toxic train wreck site, concerns emerge about where it’s going

-After a brief pause, shipments of contaminated liquid and soil from the toxic train derailment in East Palestine, Ohio, will resume Monday amid concerns — including from other states — about the movement of the hazardous waste.
+(CNN) -- After a brief pause, shipments of contaminated liquid and soil from the toxic train derailment in East Palestine, Ohio, have resumed after cross-country concerns about where the hazardous waste is going.

-The Environmental Protection Agency over the weekend approved resuming shipments of the contaminated waste to two EPA-certified sites in Ohio: Heritage Thermal Services in East Liverpool and Vickery Environmental in Vickery.
+Officials with the Environmental Protection Agency previously said they have approved the shipment of contaminated waste to two EPA-certified sites in Ohio: Heritage Thermal Services in East Liverpool and Vickery Environmental in Vickery.
+Region 5 Administrator Debra Shore said Monday two more sites -- one in Ohio and one in Indiana -- will also receive waste from the derailment scene.

-The move came after the agency on Friday ordered the train’s operator, Norfolk Southern, to halt the shipments so that it could review the company’s plans for disposal as officials in Texas and Michigan complained they didn’t receive any warning that waste from the crash would be shipped into their jurisdictions for disposal.
+The move came after officials in Texas and Michigan complained they didn't get any warning that waste from the toxic crash site would be shipped to their states for disposal.
+The EPA ordered the train's operator, Norfolk Southern, to stop the shipments Friday so that it could review the company's disposal plans.

-The hazardous waste material already sent to Michigan and Texas is now being processed, EPA regional administrator Debra Shore said at a news conference Sunday.
+Shore said she spoke with officials from Ohio and Indiana on Monday regarding the shipment of hazardous waste material to their towns.

 Questions about the disposal of toxic waste from the February 3 derailment have added to the controversy surrounding the crash that has also left residents of the town worried about potential long-term health effects.